SDGGiesbrecht/Workspace/Tests/Mock Projects/After/PartialReadMe/.github/ISSUE_TEMPLATE/🇬🇧EN Documentation Correction.md

 <!-- Keep only one of the following lines. -->
 I **would like to help** fix it, and I think **I know my way around**.
 I **would like to help** fix it, but **I would need some guidance**.
-I **do not want to help** fix it.
+I **would not like to help** fix it.

 ### Recommended Correction

-“It makes more sense written like this.”
+‘It makes more sense written like this.’